redhat-sap/sap-workshops/sap-integration/README.md

 The high-level architecture consists of 3 different RHEL 8.x servers:

-- **bastion**: this is meant to be used as the jump host for SSH access to the environment and where to run SAP GUI from if required
+- **bastion**: this is meant to be used as the jump host for SSH access to the environment and where to run SAP GUI from if required.
-- **hana**: this is meant to be used as the RHEL server where to deploy SAP HANA
+- **hana**: this is meant to be used as the RHEL server where to deploy SAP HANA.
-- **s4hana**: this is meant to be used as the RHEL server where to deploy SAP S/4HANA
+- **s4hana**: this is meant to be used as the RHEL server where to deploy SAP S/4HANA.

 And an OpenShift 4.x cluster with the following components deployed:

-- **OpenShift Container Storage**: used for multi-purpose container storage backend
+- **OpenShift Container Storage**: used for multi-purpose container storage backend.
-- **Fuse Online**: used for
+- **Fuse Online**: used to demonstrate out of the box easy to implement integration capabilities with SAP S/4HANA and multi purpose integrations.
-- **3scale**: used for
+- **3scale**: used to demonstrate API managament capabilities for both SAP API Business Hub APIs and custom APIs deployed as microservices in OpenShift.

 [![smart-infra-layout](img/infra_layout.png)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/infra_layout.png)